sony/model_optimization/docs/_sources/api/experimental_api_docs/classes/GradientPTQConfig.rst.txt

     :members:

 =================================
-GPTQHessianWeightsConfig Class
+GPTQHessianScoresConfig Class
 =================================

-**The following API can be used to create a GPTQHessianWeightsConfig instance which can be used to define necessary parameters for computing Hessian weights for the GPTQ loss function.**
+**The following API can be used to create a GPTQHessianScoresConfig instance which can be used to define necessary parameters for computing Hessian scores for the GPTQ loss function.**

-.. autoclass:: model_compression_toolkit.gptq.GPTQHessianWeightsConfig
+.. autoclass:: model_compression_toolkit.gptq.GPTQHessianScoresConfig
     :members: